mbs-technologie/create/README.md

 ## Contributions

-This is an experimental project, we are not seeking external contributors at this stage.
+This is an experimental project, we are not seeking external contributions at this time.

 ## Feedback?